Bowel screening participation rates and numbers

 This indicator shows participation in bowel screening by people aged 50 to 74 in NSW.

-- In every age group, men have lower participation rates in bowel screening than women.
+- In every age group, men have lower bowel screening participation rates than women.

 N = Number of invitations sent in 2018.